malchata/preconnect/README.md

 If you're not the npm type, grab one (or both) of the minified versions in [this repo's `dist` folder](https://github.com/malchata/preconnect/tree/master/dist).
 There are two minified versions:

 - [`preconnect.min.js`](https://raw.githubusercontent.com/malchata/preconnect/master/dist/preconnect.min.js) is the Babel-fied ES5 build.
 It assigns a variable named `preconnect` on the `window`.
 - [`preconnect.min.mjs`](https://raw.githubusercontent.com/malchata/preconnect/master/dist/preconnect.min.mjs) is the untransformed minified ES6 build.
-Its `default` `export` is a single eponymously named function.
+Its `default` `export` is a function eponymously named `preconnect`.

 ## Usage